numerai/numerai-cli/README.md

 - System Information from running
     - Mac: `system_profiler SPSoftwareDataType && system_profiler SPHardwareDataType`
     - Linux: `lsb_release -a && uname -a`
-    - Windows: `powershell -command "Get-ComputerInfo`
+    - Windows: `powershell -command "Get-ComputerInfo"`

 If you do not include this information, we cannot help you.